The Social Costs of Walking The Narrow Path

 Since the beginning of time, the most hated people on earth have always been those who choose to walk the narrow path through life.
-By narrow path, I mean the obedient, torah-based, commandment keeping lifestyle that all of the biblical prophets walked and lived, from Enoch to Yahusha (Jesus).
+By narrow path, I mean the obedient, torah-based, commandment keeping lifestyle that all of the biblical prophets lived, from Enoch to Yahusha (Jesus).
 Anyone who has ever chosen to live this lifestyle and stick with it has always become an enemy to the society around them.
 By enemy, I mean the society was extremely hostile towards them, to the point where they experienced the following:

 Rejection (the normal)